‘Vikings’: Is An Announcement For The Return Of Season 5 Imminent?

 While there is no indication of when the announcement will be made in relation to the return of Season 5 of Vikings, the assumption this announcement will be made during San Diego Comic-Con is a solid one.
 After all, SDCC is a great place to make such announcements and this is quite often how networks do it.

-According to the San Diego Comic-Con website, the Vikings panel will be held at Ballroom 20 on Friday, July 20 between 11:45 a.m. to 12:45 p.m.
+According to the San Diego Comic-Con website, the Vikings panel will be held at Ballroom 20 on Friday, July 20, between 11:45 a.m. and 12:45 p.m.
 So, fans might have to wait until then before they finally hear an official announcement on the Season 5 return of Vikings.

-It also possible that if History Channel makes the announcement during San Diego Comic-Con, viewers will also get treated with a trailer for the second half of the season.
+It’s also possible that if History Channel makes the announcement during San Diego Comic-Con, viewers will also get treated with a trailer for the second half of the season.

 While the announcement on the SDCC website states that last year’s Vikings panel featured Katheryn Winnick, Gustaf Skarsgard, Alexander Ludwig, Alex Hogh Andersen, and creator/writer Michael Hirst, there is no news yet on who will be attending this year.